DotCamp/wp-table-builder/readme.txt

 = 1.4.13 =

+* FIX: An issue with responsive builder stuck at rebuild phase.
+* FIX: An issue with progress bar in webkit browsers.
 * FIX: An issue with pro upsell popping up when trying to change background colors.
+* IMPROVE: Compatibility with WordPress 6.4.
+* PRO: IMPROVE: Label support in button element.

 = 1.4.12 =